Hawaii Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Hawaii?

 Yes.
 Hawaii requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents may qualify for reduced-fee options.
+Children under 9 are exempt.
+Hawaii residents 65 and older fish free — the Freshwater Game Fishing License is $0 at 65+.
 Always confirm current rules with the Hawaii Division of Aquatic Resources before you fish.

 Where do you buy a Hawaii fishing license?